 Prime Minister Morrison has failed to come up with an energy policy, and left the industry in deep despair.
 Now events have overtaken the PM and left him

 in their dust, while smart entrepreneurs and investors forge ahead on their own.
 Read more

 Are you cool with sharing your personal details, habits and movements on social media or being recorded when you're shopping or walking down the street?

 You shouldn't be.
 In this post I reveal what's really happening with your data - and mine.
 You should be white hot with rage.
 I am.
 Read more

 If you think you should be saying YES more often, think again.
-We've extracted some gems from a long post from Jacob Baadsgaard at Disruptive Advertising that make a lot of sense in hi-tech or any markets.
+We've extracted some priceless and timeless advice out of a post from Jacob Baadsgaard at Disruptive Advertising that will help you find more time.
+Read more

 No-one could have escaped politics this week, but where was the wit, the colour, the humour?
 In an attempt to breathe some life into this bumper-sticker parliament, we took a long look at some of the key players through the lens of wine.
 Lets go through a few empties and check the dregs.

 As an IT vendor it’s easy to write off messaging and positioning as useless marketing spin.
 I did, until Technoledge rewrote our content.
 It’s less technical, easier to read, flows better, is more understandable and gives us far more credibility – just by changing the words.
 I was very surprised.
 Joe Kelly